Tuning-Free Online Robust Principal Component Analysis through Implicit Regularization: orpca

-The quality of the estimates depends on the proper setting of the two regularization parameters, $\lambda_1$ and $\lambda_2$, and hence, they need to be tuned for the data at hand.
-Common methods for tuning these parameters include grid search and cross-validation.
-However, these methods can be computationally expensive and may not generalize well to unseen data.
+The quality of the estimates depends on the proper setting of $\lambda_1$ and $\lambda_2$.
+These require data-dependent tuning via computationally expensive methods like grid search or cross-validation, often failing to generalize well to unseen data.